esciencecenter-digital-skills/intro-to-deep-learning-archaeology/_episodes/02-keras.md

 This encoding creates multiple columns, as many as there are unique values, and puts a 1 in the column with the corresponding correct class, and 0's in the other columns.
-For instance, for a penguin of the Adelie species the one-hot encoding would be 1 0 0
+For instance, for a classification of the `Consumption: drinking` type, the one-hot encoding would be 0 1

 Fortunately pandas is able to generate this encoding for us.
 ~~~